 Hello amazing Friends!
 Welcome to Trash-to-Treasure Tuesday!!
+Today, I’m sharing how to stop bleed through once and for all!

-Ok I do have to admit that today’s makeover isn’t really very trashy…at all.
-It is this awesome antique desk that I picked up while thrifting last week:
+The perfect candidate is this awesome antique desk that I picked up while thrifting last week:

 Cool, right??
 I paid a little more for it than I would have liked…it was $70, but I knew it would be a quick redo and would sell well.
 (Quick ahem…yeah right.)